kellenks/COVID-19/README.md

 #### Documentation
 We provide documentation to supplement our paper submission and to share our methodology.
-* The raw data is available from the xlsx or csv files, but all notebooks should be run to generate neeeded pickle files
+* The raw data is available from the xlsx or csv files, but all notebooks should be run to generate needed pickle files
 * To use, clone and run notebooks in the following order:
   1) Base_Commuting_Matrix
   2) Adjusted_Commuter_Flows